 Take caution when handling the crankshaft.
 It is the main power transfer to the rest of the engine.
-If it is out of alignment, it will cause premature failure of your bearings which can lead to serious damage to the cylinder and the rest of the engine.
+If it is out of alignment, it will cause premature failure of your bearings which can lead to serious damage to the cylinder as well as the rest of the engine.
 Do not try to true the crank yourself.
 Truing the crank should be done professionally.

 - If you split the cases, check the gear tooth faces for chipping & signs of fatigue. - Check the small needle bearings for fatigue.
-If the bearings are damaged, the engine cases should be checked to make sure the needle-bearing casing didn't oblong the bearing hole in the case. - Needle bearings should be replaced every racing season.
+If the bearings are damaged, the engine cases should be checked to make sure the needle-bearing casing didn't oblong the bearing hole in the case. - Needle bearings should be replaced every couple months of hard racing.